UniversalViewer/universalviewer/manual/CONFIG.md

 ##### maxScale
 **Type**: `number`
 **Default**: 5
-Minimum scale factor to apply to PDFs when using PDF.js.
+Maximum scale factor to apply to PDFs when using PDF.js.

 ##### minScale
 **Type**: `number`